ARTS INTEGRATION RESIDENCIES

 Residencies are custom-designed to meet the goals of our partner organization’s classrooms and students.

 We have worked with students on a range of skills from workplace readiness to building self-confidence and creativity for all kinds of communicators.

 SATELLITE PROGRAMS STAFF

-Danielle Pampinella is the Satellite Education Programs Coordinator at Imagination Stage.
+Danielle Mathers is the School Partnerships Manager at Imagination Stage.
 She is an arts educator who specializes in teaching, managing and directing programs, and creating performing arts experiences for young people.
 Previously, Danielle worked as Program Director and as a teaching artist for children ages 3-18 with Broadway Workshop.
 She also served as the Artistic Associate at New York City Children’s Theatre.
 At Imagination Stage, Danielle creates and manages arts integration residency programs and also organizes after school arts enrichment opportunities in schools across Maryland and DC.
 She holds a MA from Brooklyn College and a BA in Theatre and Music from Muhlenberg College.